MirceaKitsune/godot_cubedot/README.md

 - mod/nodes: JSON definitions of voxel types.
 Each file represents an unique node.
 Options include:
 	- name (string): The unique name of this material, eg: "dirt"
 	- material (array): The material files from "mod/materials" used by this node.
 Different materials will generate different meshes so be mindful of the performance impact.
 The array contains up to six values: First entry is bottom, second is top, the following four are the sides.
 	- layer (integer): The layer this material is rendered on.
 Faces between materials on the same layer are hidden to improve performance.
 This should only be non-zero for transparent surfaces of different types.
+Note that lower layers generate faces first, nodes on higher layers will avoid generating overlapping faces of inverted direction.
 	- lod (integer): This material is ignored if a chunk is rendered beyond this resolution.
 Increases performance by not generating more faces at a distance.
 Use lower numbers if the material is less noticeable and won't look bad by popping in and out of view.
 	- mapgen (dictionary): When present this material is used by the terrain generator and will appear in the world.
 Contains the following settings:
 		- resolution_horizontal (float): Mandatory, resolution of the noise check in the X and Z axes.
 Higher values improve performance but reduce the terrain detail.
 Should be a power or division of two and never lower than the mod's minimum resolution.